fleetdm/fleet/docs/Contributing/Audit-logs.md

 This activity contains the following fields:
 - "software_title": Name of the software.
 - "software_package": Filename of the installer.
+- "software_title_id": ID of the added software title.
 - "team_name": Name of the team to which this software was added. `null` if it was added to no team." +
 - "team_id": The ID of the team to which this software was added. `null` if it was added to no team.
 - "self_service": Whether the software is available for installation by the end user.